Why FeatureMesh?

 What is FeatureQL?

-Faster onboarding: Data engineers publish verified features.
-Analysts reuse them with confidence.
-New team members become productive immediately instead of learning years of tribal knowledge.
+Faster onboarding.
+Data engineers publish verified features.
+Analysts build on top without understanding the underlying data sources.
+New team members become productive by composing what exists, not by learning years of tribal knowledge.

 You might not need FeatureMesh